kadena-io/chainweb-node/README.md

 ## Bootstrap Nodes

 Bootstrap nodes are used by chainweb-nodes on startup in order to discover other nodes in the network.
-A least one of the bootstrap nodes must be trusted.
+At least one of the bootstrap nodes must be trusted.

 Chainweb node operators can configure additional bootstrap nodes by using the `--known-peer-info` command line option or in a configuration file.
 It is also